520.546.3558

 1. Evaluate whether a probate is needed.
 If yes, I can help direct you to the starting point.

-2. Determine whether a paralegal or a professional fiduciary may be helpful.
+2. Determine whether a paralegal, full-service law firm, or professional fiduciary may be helpful.

 3. Interpret the lawyer language so you can understand what needs to be done.